-Method Overriding in Java | Example Program
+Method Overriding in Java (with Examples)

-By default, a subclass inherits methods from the superclass via inheritance.
-If you are not satisfied with the implementation (or functionality or behavior) of an inherited method, you do not need to modify that method in superclass.
+By default, a subclass inherits all non-private, non-static methods from the superclass via inheritance.
+If you are not satisfied with the implementation (or functionality or behavior) of an inherited method, you do not need to modify that method in the superclass.
+This is because changing the code inside method is not a good idea.
+Instead, you should extend that class and override it by specifying a new implementation in the subclass.

-When to Use Method Overriding?
+When to Use Method Overriding in Java?

-Let’s take a simple example program to understand the need for method overriding in Java.
-Assume that a young couple wants to marry.
-They have fixed the date of engagement and marriage.
-Let’s write code for it.
+Let’s take a simple real-life example to understand the need for method overriding in Java.

 public class Marry